jrebs/easyship-php/README.md

  * @throws \GuzzleHttp\Exception\ServerException on 500-level errors
  */
 ```
+Of course, if you're using another PSR7-compatible client, then you'll
+presumably get some exception based on `\RuntimeException`.
+Using other
+clients isn't fully tested but in theory should work.

 ## Configuration

-The only configuration requirement is an API access token, which you'll
+Typically the only thing you need is to configure an api key, which you'll
 get from your easyship account interface.
 If you haven't made one yet, go
 to https://app.easyship.com/connect and look for `API Integration` near the
 bottom of the list.